 Roadrunner Technology Page

-All parents/guardians will be asked to sign a Student Technology Use Agreement annually before a device can be taken home.
+All parents/guardians will be asked to sign a Student Technology Use Agreement in ParentVUE annually before a device can be taken home.

 To access your parent Clever or Schoology account, visit THIS page.